 - Small Quantity Generators (SQGs) — Companies that generate between 100 and 1,100 kilograms per month will fall into the middle category.

 - Very Small Quantity Generators (VSQGs) — These businesses produce very little hazardous waste per month.
-In order to qualify as a VSQG, your outfit will need to produce 100 kilograms or less per month of hazardous waste, or less than 100 kilograms per month of acute spill residue or soil, or one kilogram or less per month of acute hazardous waste.
+To qualify as a VSQG, your outfit will need to produce 100 kilograms or less per month of hazardous waste, or less than 100 kilograms per month of acute spill residue or soil, or one kilogram or less per month of acute hazardous waste.

 The category your operation falls into will play a large role in the regulations and fees levied against your facility.
 Keep in mind that the State of California also requires generators to pay additional state taxes based on the tons of hazardous waste produced annually.
 Any company that generates five tons or more of waste will be required to register.